MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/integration-dev/teams-integration-using-code.md

 <tr>
 <td><code>LogicalEntityNames</code></td>
 <td>Edm.String</td>
-<td>An array with the list of logical names of all the entities for which you want to enable or disable the Teams Integration.</td>
+<td>An array with the list of logical names of all the entities for which you want to enable or disable the Teams Integration.
+Required.</td>
 </tr>

 </table>